-Eric Jean Paul Hamid - Chief Executive Officer
+Eric Jean Paul Hamid - Director, Chief Executive Officer

-1000 de La Gauchetière West, Suite 3100, Montréal (Québec), Canada H3B 4W5
+1000 de La Gauchetière West, Suite 3100, Montréal (Québec) Canada H3B 4W5

 Mr. Hamid is a Director of POI.
-As President and Head of Global Trading (North America), Mr. Hamid's mission is to develop all business activities related to POI, to ensure that a quality service is delivered to all clients and to introduce new client relationships for the firm.
-Mr. Hamid is also in charge of supervising the firms trading and marketing activities, as well as approving business relationships.
+As CEO, Mr. Hamid's mission is to develop all business activities related to POI and to ensure that a quality service is delivered to all clients of the Firm.
+Mr. Hamid is also in charge of supervising the Firm's trading and sales activities, as well as approving business relationships.
 He has the ultimate responsibility with regards to the establishment of processes to ensure the performance of an effective compliance and supervisory framework.
 Eric Hamid reports to the Board of Directors and has supervisory responsibility over APs.